alonso-herreros/uni-tapp-lab_email/readme_en.md

 #### 12. Send an email indicating that you want to receive a Delivery Status Notification (DSN) message from the sender, which should be provided by the SMTP server of the recipient email address.

-> Note: refer to  [RFC 3464](https://datatracker.ietf.org/doc/html/rfc3464) for more information.
+> Note: refer to  [RFC 3464](https://datatracker.ietf.org/doc/html/rfc3464) and [RFC3461](https://datatracker.ietf.org/doc/html/rfc3461) for more information.

 ####  13. Send an email using STARTTLS and capture the traffic using `tcpdump` (or `Wireshark`).
 Compare both traffic captures (with and without STARTTLS).
 What is the difference between them?